vrothenberg/OptiFit/apps/backend/services/logging-service/README.md

 - `PATCH /exercise/logs/:id` - Update an exercise log
 - `DELETE /exercise/logs/:id` - Delete an exercise log

+## TimescaleDB Considerations

+This service uses TimescaleDB for efficient time-series data storage.
+Some important considerations:

+1. The `time` field is part of the primary key for both `FoodLog` and `ExerciseLog` entities.
+2. Updating the `time` field requires special handling (delete and recreate) because it's part of the primary key.
+3. When querying logs, using time ranges (startDate and endDate) is more efficient due to TimescaleDB's partitioning.

+For more details, see the [TimescaleDB Entity Design](./docs/TIMESCALEDB_ENTITY_DESIGN.md) and [TimescaleDB Setup](./docs/TIMESCALEDB_SETUP.md) documentation.

 ## Future Enhancements

 - Daily and weekly summary endpoints
 - Data export functionality
 - Integration with AI service for personalized recommendations
 - Sleep logging
+- Improved caching for Edamam API requests
+- Batch operations for food and exercise logs

 ## Authentication

 This service uses JWT authentication.
 All endpoints require a valid JWT token except those marked as public.
+The authentication is handled by the User Service, and this service validates the JWT tokens.

 ## License